 Teens collaborate with programs like Our Closet and People Living with Disabilities in a welcoming and inclusive environment.
 Teens form new relationships in a space which fosters inclusion and creates a sense of community.

-To sign up for youth volunteer programs, contact Brianna Torres, Youth Program Coordinator, at 267.256.2261 or firstname.lastname@example.org.
+To sign up for youth volunteer opportunities, contact Brianna Torres, Volunteer Coordinator, at 267.256.2261 or firstname.lastname@example.org.